skypilot-org/skypilot/docs/source/serving/autoscaling.rst

 Scale Down to 0
 ===============

-If your service has a consecutive time period with no traffic, consider using :code:`min_replicas=0`:
+If your service might experience long period of time with no traffic, consider using :code:`min_replicas=0`:

 .. code-block:: yaml
     :emphasize-lines: 4